 New investment premium as an incentive for companies

-As announced by the Austrian government, the COVID-19 investment premium is intended to incentivise business investments and counteract the current reluctance of Austrian companies to invest.
-The Austrian Investment Premium Act (InvPrG) entered into force on 24 July 2020 and contains the following main points:
+The COVID-19 investment premium is intended to incentivise business investments and counteract the current reluctance of Austrian companies to invest.
+The Austrian Investment Premium Act (InvPrG) entered into force on 25 July 2020, with the relevant funding guidelines following on 11 August 2020.
+Here you will find an overview of the main points:

-- Generally speaking, the investment premium is calculated as 7% of the new investment.
-For new investments in the areas of digitalisation, greening and health and life sciences, the investment premium will be doubled from 7% to 14%.
+- Generally speaking, the investment premium is calculated as 7% of the acquisition costs of the eligible investments.
+For new investments in the areas of digitalisation, greening and health and life sciences (as stated in annexes 1 to 3 of the funding guidelines), the investment premium will be doubled from 7% to 14%.

-- The premium will be paid in the form of a subsidy.
+- The premium will be paid in the form of a non-repayable subsidy.
+However, there are currently contradictory statements regarding the reduction of expenses, this question will therefore still have to be clarified.

-- All existing and newly established companies of all industries and sizes are eligible to apply for the premium.
+- All existing and newly established companies of all industries and sizes are eligible to apply for the premium, which have a company seat and/or a permanent establishment in Austria.

 - The following investments are excluded from the premium: